 Living trust of an Inherited House

-Selling an inherited house is simple if the house was inherited via a living trust.
+When you sell inherited house, it is simple if the house was inherited via a living trust.

 A living trust is a document that streamlines the management and inheritance of all inherited assets.
 The document identifies your parents as the trustees and you as the beneficiary.